richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL Lesson #2.md

 **Further observations**

-1. (A bit of "PRQL lingo".)
-  PRQL statements "transform" the table they receive by modifing it in some way and passing it along to the next statement (also called a "transform").
+1. PRQL statements "transform" the table they receive by modifing it in some way and passing it along to the next statement.
-  This is the power feature of PRQL: transforms can be "stacked" to form a pipeline that continally modify the data as it passes through to produce a final result.
+  This is the power feature of PRQL: the statements can be "stacked" to form a pipeline that continally modify the data as it passes through to produce a final result.

 2. The `filter` statement (the "filter transform") could have been placed much earlier in the query.
   In fact, it could have immediately followed the